winnie54/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates the directory welcome/,welcome/to and welcome/to/school in the current directory
+command that lists all the files and directories of the current directory,seperated by commas(,)